 10.10.
 Headings.
 The headings in this Agreement are for reference purposes only and shall not affect the meaning hereof.

-10.11 Effective.
-This Agreement is effective March {20}[____], 2000.
-With the exception of the Test Period provided in Section 3.1 hereof, the obligation to provide and pay for services hereunder shall not commence until the Start Date.
-[ECS' obligations under this Agreement are subject to the execution by ECS of the Utility Power Agreement.]
+10.11 Start Date With the exception of the Test Period provided in Section 3.1 hereof, the obligation to provide and pay for services hereunder shall not commence until the Start Date.

 IN WITNESS WHEREOF, the parties hereto have caused this Agreement to be executed by their duly authorized representatives on the date first above written.